Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Lao ĐộngBáo Lao Động14/04/2024

-This is a private cherry blossom garden with over 300 trees of 40 different cherry blossom species.
-Visitors can find beautiful cherry blossom varieties such as yae-zakura, kikuzaki... with a variety of colors from pure white to light pink and then bright red.
+This is a private cherry blossom garden with more than 300 trees of 40 different cherry blossom species.
+Visitors can find beautiful cherry varieties such as yae-zakura, kikuzaki... with a variety of colors from pure white to light pink and bright red.
 Hai An's stop is a private cherry blossom garden with over 300 trees of 40 different cherry blossom species.
 Visitors can find beautiful cherry varieties such as yae-zakura, kikuzaki... with a variety of colors from pure white to light pink, bright red.

-The special thing about Hanamomo no Sato flower garden is that it is free to visit and not crowded with visitors like other famous places, so you can freely enter the garden to take pictures and enjoy the flowers without worrying about jostling.
-In addition, visitors can still support the garden as much as they want so that the garden has more funds to take care of the trees.
+The special thing about Hanamomo no Sato flower garden is that it is free to visit and not crowded with visitors like famous places, so you can freely enter the garden to take pictures and enjoy the flowers without worrying about jostling.
+In addition, visitors can still support the garden as much as they want so that the garden has more funds to take care of the plants.
 The special thing about Hanamomo no Sato flower garden is that it is free to visit and not crowded like other famous places, so visitors are free to enter the garden to take pictures and enjoy the flowers without worrying about jostling.
-In addition, visitors can still support the garden as much as they want so that the garden has more funds to take care of the trees.
+In addition, visitors can still support the garden as much as they want so that the garden has more funds to take care of the plants.

 Laodong.vn